Volunteering at Willow Wood is more than just a job; it’s a calling to help others.

 CURRENT POSITION RE VOLUNTEERING:

 At Willow Wood we are extremely grateful to our wonderful volunteering family.
-However, due to the unprecedented times we currently face we are unable to process any new volunteer applications at this time.
+However, due to the unprecedented times we currently face we are unable to process certain new volunteer applications at this time.

 In the meantime, please read some of our volunteer stories here, and look at the types of roles we will be looking for once normal service is resumed.